 It will make things easier in the long run to treat the other parent like you would want them to treat you.

 Be patient.
 Adjusting to sharing your child takes time.
 Life will be different.
 Events will happen that will try your patience.
 One of the best things you can do for your child is to try to make the best of things for her sake.

 If something comes up that you think could affect your parenting time or you think warrants a change, speak up.

 If you believe you may need help enforcing the parenting plan, contact an attorney.
 Another example is if you think there needs to be a change in the way your child transitions from your house to their other parent’s house.
 These examples may involve a motion to modify to your parenting plan.

 Robinson & Henry’s experienced family law attorneys can help you sort through any issues that you may have with your child’s parenting time exchanges or your parenting plan, in general.

 Get Connected with a Family Law Attorney

-Call 303-688-0944 to schedule a free consultation.
+Call 303-688-0944 to schedule a free case assessment.
 You can also click here to schedule the meeting online.